Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 to answer questions at the intersection of health economics, economics of aging, and spatial inequality.

 In ongoing and completed projects, I study:
-- **How Medicare Advantage (MA) fitness benefits affect seniors’ physical activity**
+- **How Medicare Advantage (MA) fitness benefits affect seniors’ physical activity?**
-- **How social networks and geography shape MA enrollment and program uptake**
+- **How social networks and geography shape MA enrollment and program uptake?**
+- **What are the facilitators and barriers to exercise?**
+- **How emerging technologies such as digital health tools, wearable devices shape peventive health behavior?**
-- **How place-based resources, such as food assistance programs and neighborhood environments, influence health**
+- **How place-based resources, such as food assistance programs and neighborhood environments, influence health?**

 Together, these projects speak directly to current policy debates on how to design incentives for healthy behavior among aging and vulnerable populations.